Teamwork/autocomplete/README.md

-# autocomplete
+# @teamwork/autocomplete

-An infinitely flexible text autocomplete module for all editors and frameworks.
+An autocomplete module for all text editors and frameworks.